Sen. McCain’s farewell carries message for Trump

 That did not mean they agreed all the time, he noted.
 “It’s no secret, it’s been mentioned, that he had a temper,” Obama said, “and when it flared up, it was a force of nature, a wonder to behold — his jaw grinding, his face reddening, his eyes boring a hole right through you.
 Not that I ever experienced this firsthand, mind you.”

-But he said that every so often while he was president, McCain would come to the White House to “just sit and talk” about their disagreements.
+But Obama said that every so often while he was president, McCain would come to the White House to “just sit and talk” about their disagreements.
 “We never doubted the other man’s sincerity or the other man’s patriotism, or that when all was said and done, we were on the same team,” Obama said.

 Bush, who refused to vote for Trump in 2016, was more oblique in his talk than Obama.